 Who Gets This Interview?

-This is currently being piloted for Software Engineer (SWE) roles as part of the onsite loop.
+This is being used for Software Engineer (SWE) and Engineering Manager roles as part of the onsite loop.
 You historically would have had two coding rounds, one design round (for mid-level or higher), and one behavioral.
 Now, one of those coding rounds is the AI-assisted format.

 You'll still have another traditional coding interview—one classic algorithm problem interview (no AI) and one AI-assisted interview.
 Your recruiter will tell you which is which ahead of time.